Turn Your Picky Eater into a Food Explorer

 Gus

 The lovable "Tummy Friend" who turns food education into a magical adventure.
-With her wild ginger hair and gardening tools, she guides kids through games and stories that prove healthy food fuels their body from the inside out.
+With wild ginger hair and gardening tools, Gus guides kids through games and stories that prove healthy food fuels their body from the inside out.

 Bifido